 You are in a job interview and you have been doing well so far.
 Then, as you start to build up your confidence, the interviewer puts you on the spot: “Tell me about a time when…” This type of question throws you off base, and you are unsure how to respond.
 That’s where the STAR interview method can be useful.

 The STAR interview method provides a structured approach to answer interview questions.
-This method of answering questions is based on sharing examples that you possess a certain skill or character trait that qualifies you for the job that you are interviewing for.
+This STAR technique works by sharing examples that show you possess a certain skill or character trait.

-In this guide, we’re going to discuss the basics of the STAR interview method, how it works, and how you can use the STAR method to prepare for an interview.
+We’re going to discuss the basics of the STAR interview method.
+We’ll cover how it works and how you can use the STAR technique to prepare for an interview.

 The STAR interview method is an approach you can use to prepare for behavioral questions in a job interview.
 STAR stands for situation, task, action, and result.

 Behavioral questions are questions that relate to your character and how you have responded to specific citations in the past.
-Employers ask behavioral questions to get a better sense of what skills you have, and what experience you have in applying those skills on the job.
+Employers ask behavioral questions to get a sense of what skills and experience you have related to the job.

-For instance, if you are applying for an administrative assistant job, an employer may want to know that you have strong problem solving and organizational skills.
-To learn more about your experience with these skills, an employer may ask you a behavioral question.
+If you are applying for an administrative assistant job, the hiring manager may want to know that you have strong problem solving and organizational skills.
+To learn more about your experience with these skills, an interviewer may ask you STAR interview questions.